 Materials offered to Registered Qualifying Patients and their Personal Caregivers to enable them to track the strains used and their associated effects;

 Information describing proper dosage and titration for different routes of administration.
 Emphasis shall be on using the smallest amount possible to achieve the desired effect.
-The impact of potency must also be explained;
+The impact of potency shall also be explained;

 A discussion of tolerance, dependence, and withdrawal;